 San Jose

-If you land in San Jose’s Juans Santamaria International Airport, you can begin your backpacking trip here.
+If you land at San Jose’s Juan Santamaria International Airport, you can begin your backpacking trip here.

 Downtown San Jose is a great destination to experience the culture and history of the country.
 The city has many museums and art galleries, which offer insight into the country’s indigenous history and colonial past.